The HIBEAM Instrument at the European Spallation Source: Detectors

-The annihilation detector shall collect as much evidence as possible that a $n-\bar{n}$ annihilation has occurred.
+The annihilation detector will collect as much evidence as possible that a $n-\bar{n}$ annihilation has occurred.
 The task is to detect and identify the final state particles, verify the energy and momentum balance to be compatible with $n-\bar{n}$ annihilating at rest and to verify the event topology with a common vertex in the annihilation foil for all particles.
 Annihilation in a nucleus opens additional ways to dissipate energy and momentum by re-scattering in the nucleus.
 Figure~\ref{fig5} shows the simulated kinetic energy distributions of particles emitted when annihilation takes place in a carbon nucleus.
-Consequently the requirements on energy and momentum conservation cannot be as strict in the $\bar{n}-C$ annihilation as in the free $n-\bar{n}$ case, as long as not all particles can be detected (neutrons and nuclear remnant are missing) but it will anyway be in an energy regime where no natural sources can contribute than those of cosmic origin.
+Consequently the requirements on energy and momentum conservation cannot be as strict in the $\bar{n} + C$ annihilation as in the free $n-\bar{n}$ case, as long as not all particles can be detected (neutrons and nuclear remnant are missing) but it will anyway be in an energy regime where no natural sources can contribute other than those of cosmic origin.
 Around 91.5\% of the annihilations give at least one $\pi^{0}$.
-A good electromagnetic calorimeter which can trigger on $\pi^{0}$ is essential.
-Also at least 2 charged pions are present in 98.5\% of the cases and in addition protons often come out from the nucleus.
+A good electromagnetic calorimeter which can trigger on $\pi^{0}$ is thus essential.
+Also at least 2 charged pions are present in 98.5\% of the cases and in addition protons may be emitted from the nucleus.
 So charged particle tracking can reconstruct the event topology with a common vertex in the foil.
-Both tracking and calorimetry will have as large geometrical coverage as possible. \\Figure~\ref{fig4} shows the detector for the mode for the ~\ntoantin~ and ~\nbarviasterile~ searches.
-The brown frame is a solid Iron construction in which the CsI(Na) modules are mechanically fixed by their light guides to Photo Multiplier (PM) tubes on the outside of the iron.
-The two search modes ~\ntoantin~ and ~\nantinsterile~are quite different.
-The traditional search for $n - \bar{n}$ transformation based on degenerate states in the absence of external electromagnetic and strong (nuclear) fields will have a very low probability and must be searched for by observing a maximal number neutrons over as long flight time as possible.
-Instead, for the ~\nantinsterile~ mode by scanning systematically over weak $\mathbf{B}$-fields a resonant behavior will enhance the production of $n'$ which in turn transforms to $\bar{n}$.
-If the process exists, it should be governed by drastically higher probabilities at the proper resonance setting for the magnetic fields.
-One expects rates of $\bar{n}$ annihilation events per hour compared to events one per month or even year in the traditional case.
+Both tracking and calorimetry need to have as large geometrical coverage as possible.